phuchoang2603/sis-arxiv-vad-papers/content/papers/survey-4/index.md

 categories:
 - Hybrid
 github_link: https://github.com/fdjingliu/NSVAD
-description: A comprehensive survey and tutorial exploring the assumptions, frameworks, recent advances, applications, and future trends of Networking Systems for Video Anomaly Detection (NSVAD), emphasizing the integration of AI, IoVT, and computing for real-world deployable systems.
+summary: A comprehensive survey and tutorial exploring the assumptions, frameworks, recent advances, applications, and future trends of Networking Systems for Video Anomaly Detection (NSVAD), emphasizing the integration of AI, IoVT, and computing for real-world deployable systems.